chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_overview.md

 Authorization: Bearer access_token
 ```

-## Finding Service Principal Objects
+## Find service principal objects

-You would need to know ID of the Service Principal object (NOT ServicePrincipal.AppId) when forming requests to Synchronization API.
-Here we assume that service principal for your application is already added to the tenant (I.e. by adding application to your tenant in the Azure portal).
-You can easily find servicePrincipal of interest knowing either ServicePrincipal.AppId, or ServicePrincipal.displayName
+To make requests to the synchronization API, you need to know the ID of the service principal object.
+This example assumes that the service principal for your application is already added to the tenant (by adding the application to your tenant in the Azure portal).
+You can easily find the service principal object by either display name or app ID.

 ### Find service principals by display name

-#### Request
+The following example shows how to find service principals by display name.

+**Request**

 <!-- { "blockType": "ignored" } -->
 ```http
 GET https://graph.microsoft.com/beta/servicePrincipals?$select=id,appId,displayName&$filter=startswith(displayName, 'salesforce')
 ```

-#### Response
+**Response**

 <!-- { "blockType": "ignored" } -->
 ```http
 HTTP/1.1 200 OK